midhunkalarikkal/FullDomain/Notes/DSA3.md

 Depth-First Search (DFS)
 ----------------------
-DFS is a graph traversal algorithm that explores as far along a branch as possible before backtracking.
-It uses a stack (or recursion) to keep track of the path.
+Depth-First Search (DFS) is a graph traversal algorithm that explores as deeply as possible along each branch before backtracking.
+It uses a stack (either explicitly or through recursion) to keep track of the nodes to be visited next and the current traversal path.

 Time Complexity: O(V + E)
 Space Complexity: O(V) (for recursion stack or an explicit stack)